Setting up a multilingual user interface

 The user interface culture determines the language of the Xperience administration interface, as well as other factors like numeric and date formats.

 The default Xperience installation only provides an English version (en-us culture) for the user interface texts.
-The texts are stored in resx files in the following locations:
+The texts are stored in resx resource files:

 Multilingual website content

 If you want to learn more about localization of website content (i.e. pages in the content tree), please refer to the Setting up multilingual websites chapter.

 Users with the Global administrator privilege level can manage all cultures in the Localization application on the Cultures tab.
 To display only UI cultures, choose Yes in the Is UI culture filter and click Search.

 When you create a new culture or edit an existing culture, you can define the following properties:

 Name displayed for the culture in the administration interface.